 Previously, the Huawei MateBook X Pro’s speakers would produce distortion because they rattled against the laptop body.
 As shown in this unit purchased in November, Huawei has addressed this issue by putting small pieces of foam underneath the speakers.
 Is this because they saw my original post, where I both pointed out the issue and introduced this very solution?
 We may never know.

 The bottom lid: 4 Phillips screws hidden under the rubber strip/foot, 2 T5 screws on the bottom corners.
 HP, fuck you for hiding screws under the rubber foot, and for double-fooling people by putting them under only one of the two strips.

 Forget CPU and GPU thermal throttling — charge rate throttling is now a thing.

-- The charging circuit doesn’t have enough cooling and tends to overheat.
+The charging circuit doesn’t have enough cooling and tends to overheat.

-- Since the charging circuit and the CPU use the same heatsink, heat from the CPU gets dumped onto the charging circuit, making it even hotter.
+Since the charging circuit and the CPU use the same heatsink, the heatsink already warmed by the CPU does not have a low enough temperature to efficiently cool the charging circuit.